acm-iem/Dseized-Bot/Contributing.md

 #### Solve an issue

 Scan through our [existing issues](https://github.com/github/docs/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
-See [Labels](/contributing/how-to-use-labels.md) for more information.

 #### Make changes locally